 If the ODI data includes data for a site (or sites) in addition to an office, then an inspection of that site (at least one of several sites) will be conducted if it is within the Area Office's jurisdiction.
-If the site(s) is not within the Area Office's jurisdiction, contact the Office of Statistical Analysis (OSA), Dave Schmidt by e-mail or at 202/693-1886, so OSA can move the establishment to the correct Area Office's inspection list.
+If the site(s) is not within the Area Office's jurisdiction, contact the OSA, Dave Schmidt by e-mail or at 202/693-1886, so OSA can move the establishment to the correct Area Office's inspection list.